 ![]() issue |

-minnesota: contrasting beliefs KEY MESSAGE: How people view and treat animals varies widely in Minnesota.
-Why people choose not to support animal protection measures also varies.
-Key reasons include a difference in political or philosophical beliefs, or may be due to ignorance, fear or greed.
+KEY MESSAGE: How people view and treat animals varies widely in Minnesota, which can influence business and what laws are passed and enforced.
+Views vary based on political or philosophical beliefs, or may be due to ignorance, fear or greed.

 OVERVIEW In 2007, a large commercial dog breeding kennel in Morrison County, Minnesota, applied for a permit to house up to 600 adult dogs with the intent to produce unlimited puppies.
-Minnesotans opposed to this breeder were concerned, among other factors, with staffing levels.
+Minnesotans opposed to this kennel were concerned, among other factors, with staffing levels.
 Animal care is labor intensive.
 Would there be enough employees to properly feed, groom, vet, socialize, exercise and give basic human contact and affection to the animals, as well as making certain facilities were sanitized and cages were kept clean?
-At the time, this particular breeder was already operating with 295 adult dogs and 80-130 puppies, and revealed he had two full-time and four part-time employees.
+At the time, this particular breeding facility was already operating with 295 adult dogs and 80-130 puppies, and the owner revealed he had two full-time and four part-time employees.
 Legal documents state: “At those [staffing] levels, if the staff did nothing other than care for dogs, each dog would have available to it between 7 minutes and 30 seconds and 8 minutes and 30 seconds of staff time per day.
 [These] calculations do not take into account employee meal and rest breaks, or time spent on business matters, building maintenance, cage building and paperwork.”
 Morrison County Commissioners assessed the issue based on their Conditional Use Permit (CUP) criteria, and, in December 2007, granted the breeder a permit to operate with 500 dogs and unlimited puppy production.
-It operates today.
-NOTE: This particular breeder stated, in public hearings, that he had been in the business of breeding for 24 years and had owned previous dog-breeding kennels.
+NOTE: The owner of this particular breeding facility stated, in public hearings, that he had been in the business of breeding for 24 years and had owned previous dog-breeding kennels.
 These kennels had been cited repeatedly, by the USDA, for violations to the Animal Welfare Act standards.
 (Confirmed by USDA inspection reports.)
 This fact and reports were submitted to the County for review.
 In his application to the county, this breeder also referenced his previous kennel income and potential tax revenue for the County by stating: “The kennel in Cushing averaged 1 million gross sales per year from out of the county sales” … “I increased the county real estate tax base because the kennel building was assessed at a commercial rate which generated $3,000-$5,000 additional real estate tax.” …”[With the proposed new kennel] I anticipate paying $2,000 to $3,000 real estate tax on the new kennel building and will be paying $1,000 property tax on the homestead.”
+UPDATE: The breeding facility described above operated for years, but is now closed.
+McDuffee's former wife was owner of another kennel named Clearwater Kennels, the largest dog breeding kennel in Minnesota with over 1,000 dogs and puppes.
+In 2016, ownership of this kennel was switched to their daughter-in-law Angeline McDuffee; kennel is now called A.J.
+Angels.
+DECADES LATER: The above discussion is still occuring almost a decade later.
+In 2016, Winona County granted conditional use permits to multiple commercial dog breeders.
+A key concern of citizens was the fact that "adequate staffing" for daily observation and care of the animals was not addressed.
+Some of the breeders on their permit applications stated they and their spouse were the only employees, even though animal counts were over 300 dogs and puppies in one of the kennels.

 Supporting link